property.jpg

 The Catchments Remediation Rate (CRR) is levied at 5% of Council’s total ordinary rate revenue, on all properties throughout the Shire on an ad valorem basis.

 All catchments impact on water quality and all rateable properties within these catchments benefit from the environmental and water quality improvements, in terms of improved quality of life for ratepayers.
-In 2018/19, the CRR yield will be approximately $2.8 million.
+In 2023/24, the CRR yield was approximately $3.93 million.
 A Catchments Remediation Rate Expenditure Review Panel meets twice yearly to review expenditure and provide accountability and transparency in respect of those funds.

-Since July 1994, the CRR has generated over $50 million.
+Since July 1994, the CRR has generated over $55 million.
 These funds have been dedicated to improving water quality across the Hornsby Shire through a combination of both capital and non-capital works.
 Over 400 water quality improvement assets have been constructed and installed to date, preventing thousands of tonnes of pollution, including litter, sediment and organic matter from entering our waterways.
-In 2016/17 alone, over 1250m3 of material was removed from stormwater quality assets across the Shire.
+In the past 5 years, almost 3000 tonnes of waste was removed from stormwater quality assets across the Shire.

 The program also supports a number of pollution prevention initiatives such as environmental education, industrial auditing, street sweeping, and emergency spill response and pollution regulation.